tonytvo/blog-generator/content/blog/mindset-new-psychology-success/index.md

 ## WORK

-1. On Being a "Professional."
-Think "professional," and what words come to mind?
+- ** On Being a "Professional."** Think "professional," and what words come to mind?
 Doctor.
 Lawyer.
 School teacher.
 Musician.
 Ballplayer.
 Six Sigma quality guru.
 Cloud-computing consultant.
 JIT inventory management expert.
-These sorts of professionals share certain characteristics such as: student of their craft, dedicated to a "calling," pursuing constant improvement, master of a defined body of knowledge.
-My effort in many sections of the book is to expand, or even re-define, the idea of "professional" to include several bedrock areas of behavior, the effective practice of which determines success or failure in getting things done.
+These sorts of professionals share certain characteristics such as: student of their craft, dedicated to a "calling," pursuing constant improvement, master of a defined body of knowledge, the effective practice of which determines success or failure in getting things done.
 For
 example:
-• Saying "Thank you" (Mastering the Practice of Appreciation)
+  - Saying "Thank you" (Mastering the Practice of Appreciation)
-• Apologizing (Repairing frayed relationships)
+  - Apologizing (Repairing frayed relationships)
-• Listening (Hearing and Absorbing others' views)
+  - Listening (Hearing and Absorbing others' views)
-• Achieving peace and prosperity among warring organizational tribes (turning crossfunctional integration into Strategic Weapon #1)
+  - Achieving peace and prosperity among warring organizational tribes (turning crossfunctional integration into Strategic Weapon #1)
-Each of these items can be studied and can be mastered—with about as much practice as is required to achieve mastery in painting or molecular biology.
-Most of us take most of the things enumerated immediately above "seriously."
-But few of us are determined to achieve no-bull ...
-"professionalism" ... around these and like topics, which are the true bedrock of enterprise effectiveness.

 1. "Everything Passes Through Finance."
 (And So Should You.)
 While one can joke about finance ("Those guys have a one-word vocabulary, 'No'"), the fact is that the "finance guys" play a determining role in all but the tiniest projects.
 Face up to it—and do something about it.